Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 g.
 For Node plan: Select **$24/month per node** ($0.036/hour) of 4GB total RAM / 2 vCPUs / 80 GB storage (June 2024 specifications) Tip 💡Hubs Community Edition needs 3-3.5 GB RAM to run.
 Choosing 4 GB RAM gets you *the minimum you need*.
 If you run into too many problems, re-think this choice.

-> 💡 Tip: DigitalOcean charges an extra $12/month for mandatory load balancing.<br>
+> 💡 Tip: DigitalOcean charges an extra $12/month for mandatory load balancing.<br/>
 So a $24 choice here will be $24 + $12 a month for a total of $36 a month.

 > 🤔 Advice: See our FAQ [Can I select a lower price, smaller RAM/vCPU Node plan with DigitalOcean?](./faq.md#can-i-select-a-lower-price-smaller-ramvcpu-node-plan-with-digitalocean) for our further advice about selecting node and memory plans.